 10. Check if they take credit cards & carry some cash

-Most places in Amsterdam accept credit cards and other electronic payments nowadays.
+Most businesses in Amsterdam accept debit cards, credit cards, and other electronic payments nowadays.
 Some don’t even use cash at all.

 However, there are still many places that don’t take credit cards and if they do take them, it’s only VISA or MasterCard.
 AMEX and Diners Club are quite useless in Europe.
 Often, you’ll be able to pay by a regular European debit card Maestro (or, as the Dutch say, ‘pinnen’), but if you are traveling from outside of Europe, this may not be an option for you.

 So – to avoid unpleasant situations – be sure to check if a restaurant or a café takes credit cards before you sit down for a meal or a drink.
-And it never harms to carry some cash with you either.
+It never harms to carry some cash with you either.

 PRO TIP: If a place doesn’t take cash or credit cards and you don’t have a European debit card (Maestro), you can usually still pay using a cashless payment system on your smartphone.
-So be sure that you have this option available, because sometimes, this will be the only way to pay!
-(And not just in the Netherlands but also in many other places in Europe).
+So be sure that you have this option available, because sometimes, this will be the only way to pay.

 Also, most European countries use credit cards with a pin and might not even accept card payments with a signature anymore.
-So it might be a good idea to get a travel credit card with a chip and a pin if you are planning on visiting Europe.
-Once again, only MasterCard or VISA are widely accepted.
+So it might be a good idea to get a travel credit card with a chip and a pin.

 TIP: If you don’t have the right credit card and want to get a new one, check out this selection of the best USA credit cards for travel.
-I recommend choosing a card with no foreign transaction fees (and a pin!).
+I recommend choosing a card with no foreign transaction fees.

 Good to know: Sometimes, you have to pay for the use of bathrooms in Amsterdam.
 Some places only take cards while others only take coins.
 So it’s always useful to have some small change in your pocket.
-Oh, and it goes without saying – you have to pay in Euros in the Netherlands.
+Oh, and it goes without saying – you have to pay in Euros.

 11. Be smart when exchanging your money